5 ‘New School Year’ Resolutions

 Everyone makes promises to themselves at New Year.
 They “resolve” to be nicer, eat better, work harder and not spend so much time on social media.
 New School Year Resolutions make more sense.
-January 1 is just a day, but when you start school, you start a new life.
+January 1 is just a day, but when you start a new school year, you begin a new journey that will impact the rest of your life.

 Your school days this year are totally different than last school year.
 You will learn new things.
 You will meet new people.
 And you are a new person.
 As you go back to school you are older and know more than you did when you started school last year.
 To see how much of a difference a school year can make, look at the pictures on your phone or your social media pages.
 How are you different?
 Has your music changed?
 The movies you like?
 What about your friends?
 Have they changed?